Harvard-CS145/mininet_topology/README.md

 <img src="./figures/video.png" width="600">

-**Measure video streaming performance**
+**Video streaming performance**

-You can measure how the performance of the video stream changes as you increase and decrease the link bandwidth.
+You can try testing out how the performance of the video stream changes as you increase and decrease the link bandwidth.
-You can set the link bandwidth in the topology configuration file before starting a new mininet network as follows
+You can set the link bandwidth in the topology configuration file as follows
 ```
 "topology": {
     "assignment_strategy": "l2",